Hamiltonian Forging of a Thermofield Double: TFD States as Ground States

 \section{TFD States as Ground States}

-Given a Hamiltonian $H$, the associated Gibbs state, $\rho = e^{-\beta H}/Z$, characterizes equilibrium in the canonical ensemble at temperature $T=1/\beta$.
-The purification of this state, known as the Thermofield Double, requires the duplication of the number of degrees of freedom of the system \cite{Takahashi}.
-We will focus on purifications of the following form \be \ket{\hbox{TFD}(\beta)} = \sum_n e^{-\beta E_n} \ket{E_n}\otimes \ket{E^*_n} \ee where $\ket{E^*_n}$ stands for the complex conjugate basis.\footnote{ In general, there could be an arbitrary anti-unitary operation involved $\ket{\bar E_i} = U\ket{E_i}$, but we will stick to the minimal option. } The promise is that there exists a certain Hamiltonian, $H_{tot}(\beta)$, in the enlarged Hilbert space, whose ground state $\ket{\hbox{GS}(\beta)}$ is, with high overlap, the sought-after TFD
+Given a Hamiltonian $H$, the associated Gibbs state, $\rho = e^{-\beta H}/Z$, where $Z\equiv \hbox{Tr}\left(e^{-\beta H}\right)$ characterizes equilibrium in the canonical ensemble at temperature $T=1/\beta$.
+The purification of this state, the TFD, requires to duplicate the number of degrees of freedom of the system \cite{Takahashi}.
+We will focus on purifications of the following form \be \ket{\hbox{TFD}(\beta)} =\frac{1}{\sqrt{Z}}\sum_i e^{-\beta E_i/2} \ket{E_i}\otimes \ket{E^*_i}, \ee where $\ket{E^*_i}$ stands for the complex conjugate of the energy eigenbasis.\footnote{ In general, there could be an arbitrary anti-unitary operation involved $\ket{\bar E_i} = U\ket{E_i}$, but we will stick to the minimal option. } The promise is that there exists a certain Hamiltonian, $H_{tot}(\beta)$, in the enlarged Hilbert space, whose ground state $\ket{\hbox{GS}(\beta)}$ is, with high overlap, the sought-after TFD